phro/thesis/README.md

       4 variables.
 I suppose that there is a vector space isomorphism `U \cong Q[z]` since both are countable dimensional, but there is no preferred one.
   - [X] In Lemma 3.3, what is `|_{z_K -> \del \zeta_K}` ?

+### Feedback from Vassili ###
+  - [ ] The acknowledgements should fit into one page.
+  - [X] Code annotations: Maybe a box around the annotation would have helped me?
+Or a very light background?